publishpress/PublishPress-Future/readme.txt

 == Changelog ==

+= [3.0.5] - [UNRELEASED] =

+* ADDED: Add a setting field to control the style of the Future Action column on posts lists (Advanced tab), #482;
+* FIXED: Fix the message that prevented to select terms for a future action, #488;
+* FIXED: Fix the taxonomy field in the Post Types settings page, that was not visible unless you select a taxonomy related default action, #496;
+* FIXED: Fix the space after the "reset" button on the calendar field, in the block editor, #465;
+* CHANGED: Improve the label for the terms field in the block editor panel, #483;

 = [3.0.4] - [04 Jul, 2023] =

 * FIXED: Fix "Save changes" notification on block editor when post is not edited, #449;